-Control box located to the right of the control panel.
+The control box is located to the right of the control panel.
 Use lever on compressor to designate which boom is to be used to dispense foam.
 Use dial located on the foamer to adjust pressure for the amount of foam that will be dispensed.
-Switch on the compressor also turns foamer on or off.
+Switch on compressor also turns foamer on or off.